 Keeping this on will let you use your computer as a bridge for all devices.
-You will be able to access files and folder of other devices by sharing them on the network.
+You will be able to access files and folders of other devices by sharing them on the network.

 5] Disable Wifi & Network adapter Power Management options

-The WiFi adapter and the network devices have properties which will turn off when on battery, and not used for a long time.
+The WiFi adapter and the network devices have properties that will turn off when on battery, and not used for a long time.

 It will make sure none of the network devices will turn off Mobile Hotspot or trigger anything which will do that.